esyede/rakit/packages/docs/data/strings.md

 ### Str::finish()

-This method adds the value to the end of the string if the string is not already ended with that value:
+Adds the value to the end of the string if the string is not already ended with that value:

 ```php
 $adjusted = Str::finish('this/string', '/');  // this/string/